 How involved do you want to be?

 If you sell your horse, it doesn’t necessarily mean you will never see them again.
-With the right buyer, it can be easy to stay in touch.
-However, the advantage of loaning your horse is that you can ensure it always has a high level of care and will never be moved without your permission.
+With the right buyer, you can stay in touch.
+However, the advantage of loaning your horse should be that you can ensure it always has a high level of care and will never be moved without your permission.
 Equine welfare charity Bransby Horses only offer loan homes.
 “We never sell or sign over care just in case people’s personal circumstances change,” says Ryan Rouse, re-homing coordinator.
 “We need to know that our horses are always going to be safe.”

 What’s best for the horse?